pjflanagan/Machine-Learning-Asteroids/README.md

 all ships are destroyed.

 ## Run
-run `python -m SimpleHTTPServer` within the source folder.
+Run `python -m SimpleHTTPServer` within the source folder.
+Visit the page outputted.
+Add `?player=true` to play as the red fighter.

 ## Element Properties
 ### Asteroids
-Asteroids are worth 100 points at all sizes.
+Asteroids are worth the same amount of points at all sizes.

 ### Ships
 | Property      | Value         |